 Read More: Where You Can Donate Clothing in Hoboken + Jersey City

 Covenant House New Jersey delivers comprehensive residential care and services to New Jersey’s youth who have suffered from abuse, neglect, abandonment, homelessness, and human trafficking.
 CHNJ has seven locations throughout New Jersey and serves about 4,585 youth annually — for free.
-They are looking for donations of umbrellas, deodorant, body wash, lotion, smoothing brushes, detangling combs, toothpaste + toothbrushes, feminine products, shower slippers, bath towels, underwear, sports bras, socks, t-shirts, sweaters, winter jackets, hats, gloves, scarves, comforters, and linens.
-It is best to check their website for the most up-to-date needs of the community.
-With limited capacity for storage, they also are looking for gift card donations.
+The organization is looking for donations of toiletries, clothing, and other supplies. .
+It is best to check the website for the most up-to-date needs of the community.
+With limited capacity for storage, gift card donations are also welcomed.

-What they accept: Toiletries, linens + clothing {no red or purple colors}
+What is accepted: New Toiletries, linens + clothing (no red or purple colors)

 Drop off details: Contact to schedule a delivery